Best Rental Cars I’ve Actually Slept In

 Open boot of a Citroën C3 rental car showing inflatable sleeping mats and sleeping bags, parked in São Miguel, Azores

-Citroën C3, São Miguel, Azores
+Citroën C3 – São Miguel, Azores.

 Opel Mokka

-Vehicle Audit: Opel Mokka.
 5/5.
 Excellent.

 They gave us a slightly bigger car than booked.
 It helped.
 Very comfortable setup for two.
 Seats fold completely flat.
 Easy setup.